-Also inside the park there is a cave above which the royal palace Architect Achille Majnoni d'Intignano had a small temple laid.
+Also inside the park there is a cave above which the regio Architect Achille Majnoni d'Intignano had a small temple laid.

-The dwelling is composed of two distinct bodies one, entering on the right, which was the original body dating back to the '600, the other entering on the left wanted by Massimiliano Majnoni d'Intignano nell'800 when he bought it, to notice in the lower part of this body the stables still almost untouched.
+The dwelling is composed of two distinct bodies one, entering on the right, which was the original body dating back to the '600, the other entering on the left wanted by Massimiliano Majnoni d'Intignano in the 800th century when he bought it, it is worth noting in the lower part of this body the stables still almost intact.

 The history of Villa Majnoni d'Intignano

 Dominates the land in which the historical battle di Tassera e Carcano in which in 1160 the. was put to flight Barbarossa.
-According to some historical documents where now stands the villa at the time stood a castle.
+According to some historical documents where the villa now stands at the time there was a castle.

-From 'archive was originally the Parravicini family It appears that in the 1351 Guglielmo Parravicini built the "Castel Nuovo" where once stood the castle and now stands the villa as testified by some gallery external to the current construction and much older workmanship.
+From 'archive area of Parravicini family It appears that in the 1351 Guglielmo Parravicini built the "Castel Nuovo" where once stood the castle and now stands the villa as testified by some gallery external to the current construction and much older workmanship.

-In the 1570 Giovanni M. Parravicini rebuilt a villa on the ruins of the castle that had been destroyed again.
-The villa was then inhabited by its descendants.
+In 1570 Giovanni M. Parravicini rebuilt a villa on the ruins of the castle which had been destroyed again.
+The villa was then inhabited by his descendants.

 The villa and land were purchased in the 1840 from Massimiliano Majnoni d'Intignano that restructured it and had the park designed and planted.

 The villa was hosted by the cousin Stefano Majnoni, son of Giuseppe Antonio, officer of the Napoleonic army who collected many Napoleonic memories now kept in the family archive.